-TREATMENT DRUGS/PROCEDURES

-- Airway ensure patency, suction the neonate's mouth then nose with bulb syringe. - Clamp and cut the cord as noted in the Childbirth Protocol (3.13). - Perform tactile stimulation by drying the neonate and wrapping in clean or sterile blanket. - Determine APGAR score.
-If APGAR is 6 or below, begin resuscitation: - Bag valve mask ventilation with 100% oxygen at a rate of 40-60 breaths/min. - Chest compressions at a rate of 120 events/min if heart rate <60.
-In other words, provide 90 chest compressions/min and 30 ventilations/min for a total of 120 events/min. - Consider endotracheal intubation. - Complete two patient care records (one for mother and one for neonate) and be sure to record time of delivery. - Repeat APGAR score at 1 and 5 minutes.
+TREATMENT DRUGS/PROCEDURES Airway - ensure patency, suction the neonate's mouth then nose with bulb syringe.
+Clamp and cut the cord as noted in the Childbirth Protocol (3.14).
+Perform tactile stimulation by drying the neonate and wrapping in clean or sterile blanket.
+Assess infant's breathing and heart rate.
+Bag valve mask ventilation with 100% oxygen at a rate of 30 breaths/minute if infant is gasping or apneic or if heart rate &lt;100/minute.
+Chest compressions at a rate of 90/minute if heart rate &lt;60.
+Consider endotracheal intubation.
+Complete two patient care records (one for mother and one for neonate) and be sure to record time of delivery.
+Repeat APGAR score at birth and at 1 and 5 minutes.
+EMT: Bag-valve-mask ventilation 30/min Chest Compressions 90/min Advanced: Intermediate: Advanced Airway: Endotracheal tube.
+(Cat B) T Paramedic:

-Bag-valve-mask ventilation 40-60/min

-Chest Compressions 120 events/min

-Advanced Airway: Endotracheal tube.
-(Cat B)